SlimeCubed/SlugBaseRemix/docs/articles/gettingstarted.md

 - **"scene_folder"**: An optional path to the folder containing scene images.
 This is relative to `StreamingAssets` or your mod's folder, and defaults to `illustrations`.
 - **"images"**: A list of image objects that make up this scene.
   - **"name"**: A file name to append to "scene_folder" when loading this image.
   - **"pos"**: The position of this image's bottom left corner relative to the bottom left of the screen.
+For an image of size `1366x768` this should be `[0,0]` to display in the center of the screen.
   - **"depth"**: The depth of this object in the scene.
 This only determines how it will be blurred and how parallax will be applied.
 Layering follows the order specified, with earlier images being layered below later ones.
   - **"shader"**: The shader to use when drawing this image.
 This may be "Normal", "Lighten", "LightEdges", "Rain", "Overlay", "Basic", "SoftLight", or "Multiply".
 - **"idle_depths"**: A list of depths for the camera to focus on.
 The actual focus depth may be up to 0.5 greater than this.
 The focus depth will also disregard these values while the mouse is in motion.
 If you need an image to not be blurry, change "shader" to "Basic" and remove its depth map.